sharpylt/ChessLeaderboardTerminal/README.md

 A simple Python terminal program to track chess.com ratings in different game modes.

+## Bug Reports & Suggestions

+If you find a bug or have a suggestion, please open an [issue](https://github.com/sharpylt/ChessLeaderboardTerminal/issues) on this repository.

 ## Features

 - Track multiple chess.com usernames in a leaderboard.